Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/01-AIE-ML-programming-and-optimization/README.md

 ![Two Tiles contain kernels](images/TwoTilesKernels.png)

 Start with the `int32` kernel.
-In the **Total Function Time** tab , check the number of cycles required to compute the matrix multiplication:
+In the **Total Function Time** tab, check the number of cycles required to compute the matrix multiplication:

 ![Performance of int32 version of the kernel](images/BasicPerf32bits.png)